Is it related to the Instagram new platform Threads?

 Hand in hand, let’s strive towards a same goal for a better environment, healthier planet to live in.

 The fashion industry is seen as a threat, but can we change it?
 Definitely!
 I am a strong believer that fashion does not cost the environment if we do it responsibly, as producers, businesses and consumers.
-Please don’t feel terrified or go judgemental after reading this and the references provided.
-My intention is to use it as a wake up call and raising awareness.

 Made in Bangladesh – the fifth estate, CBC News, https://www.youtube.com/watch?v=onD5UOP5z_c